 Team:

-Four senior-level Technical Writers, and a couple contractors, reporting to an experienced Technical Publications Manager
+Four staff technical Technical Writers and a few contractors reporting to an experienced Technical Publications Manager

 Tasks:

-- Develop, deliver, and maintain clear, accurate publications, online help, and related web content that teaches developers about creating and customizing applications for the world’s leading smartphones and wireless mobile devices
+• Develop, deliver, and maintain clear, accurate technical publications, online help, and related web content that teaches developers to create and customize compelling applications for the world’s leading smartphones and wireless mobile devices

-- Create original reference and customization documentation, programmers’ guides, and white papers
+• Create original API reference and customization documentation, programmers’ guides, and white papers

 Required:

-- At least three (3) years’ commercial documentation experience in the computer software industry, with a focus on creating developer documentation and APIs
+• At least eight ( 8 ) years’ commercial documentation experience in the computer software industry, with a focus on creating useful and understandable developer documentation from scratch

-- Knowledge of C programming, including some ability to read C code
+• Strong knowledge of C programming, including the ability to read C code

 Desired: